- Organizational References

 Triple Aim initiative — Note capitalization.
 This also might be known as IHI Triple Aim or IHI Triple Aim initiative.
 Do not capitalize initiative.
 See, initiative.

-utilize — Do not use; replace with use.
+utilization/utilize — Do not use; replace with appropriate form of use.

 very — Imprecise, filler word; do not use in any instance.